makers-for-life/makair-simulator/README.md

 1. You need a toolchain able to compile c++.
 On ubuntu : `sudo apt install build-essential `
 2. Clone this repo on your machine : `git clone https://github.com/makers-for-life/makair-simulator --recurse-submodules`
 3. Go in the build directory `cd makair-simulator/build`
+4. In the makair-firmware submodule, uncomment the line "#define SIMULATOR" in includes/config.h
-4. Compile the project `make`
+5. Compile the project `make`
-5. You get an executable called `simulator` in the build directory
+6. You get an executable called `simulator` in the build directory

 ## How To Build the simulator on Windows?